 If the deceased had no spouse or children, parents can bring the claim for loss of their child's companionship and any financial support the deceased provided.
 More distant relatives such as siblings and grandchildren generally cannot bring a wrongful death claim, though they may inherit from the estate.

 Lost earnings are computed using expert testimony.
-If a 45-year-old making $80,000 per year was killed, an economist calculates expected earnings through age 65 or 67 (depending on life expectancy), accounting for inflation and raises, then discounts that total to present value.
+If a 45-year-old making $80,000 per year was killed, an economist calculates expected earnings through age 65 or 67 (depending on work-life expectancy), accounting for inflation and raises, then discounts that total to present value.
 The calculation is complex but standard in wrongful death cases.

 Loss of companionship is subjective but recoverable.
 How much is the loss of a spouse's company, the guidance of a parent, the relationship with a sibling?
 A jury decides based on the testimony of family members.
 A young spouse with decades of lost married life might recover $200,000 to $500,000 or more for loss of companionship.
 A child losing a parent gets compensation for lost guidance.
 The amounts vary widely.